 During law school, Elizabeth was an editor for the Journal of Law and Public Policy, a member of the Environmental Moot Court team, and a clerk for the U.S. Environmental Protection Agency’s Office of General Counsel in Washington, D.C.
 After law school, Elizabeth worked as a judicial law clerk for the United States District Court for the Northern District of Florida where she gained experience working on complex federal cases.

 Elizabeth is admitted to practice in all Florida courts as well as the U.S. District Court, Middle District of Florida and Northern District of Florida.
-She is a member of the Lake County Bar Association, Florida Bar Young Lawyers Division, Florida School Board Attorneys Association, and is a member of the Class of 2019 for Leadership Lake County.
+She is a member and serves as a Director on the Board of the Lake County Bar Association, as well as a member of the Florida Bar Young Lawyers Division, Florida School Board Attorneys Association, Altrusa International (Lake County), and the Class of 2019 for Leadership Lake County.
 She also is an adjunct professor at Florida Southern College.

 When not practicing law, Elizabeth enjoys spending time with her husband Carlos and their dog, Bear.
 She enjoys reading, sewing, hiking, and watching Duke basketball games and Gator football games.